Afghan gov’t to free 900 prisoners; Taliban may extend truce

-KABUL, Afghanistan (AP) — The Afghan government said it would free 900 prisoners on Tuesday, its single largest prisoner release since the U.S. and the Taliban signed a peace deal earlier this year that spells out an exchange of detainees between the warring sides.
+KABUL, Afghanistan (AP) — The Afghan government announced it would free 900 prisoners on Tuesday, its single largest prisoner release since the U.S. and the Taliban signed a peace deal earlier this year that spells out an exchange of detainees between the warring sides.

 The announcement came as a three-day cease-fire with the insurgents draws to an end.
 The Taliban had called for the truce during the Muslim holiday of Eid al-Fitr that marks the end of the Islamic holy month of Ramadan.